 How does the search work ?

-There are two possibilities to perform a search for NextGEN Galleries images:
+There are three possibilities to perform a search for NextGEN Galleries images:

-(1) Use a search field in a sidebar widget.
+- Use a dynamic search field in a sidebar widget.

-(2) Use a search field provided by the shortcode
+- Use a dynamic search field provided by the shortcode [hr_SIS_nextgen_searchbox]

 How can a search be customized ?